Last Updated on Nov 7, 2024 by Aishika Banerjee

 Diversification

 Evaluate the level of diversification the ETF offers.
 A well-diversified ETF can reduce risk by spreading investments across multiple assets or sectors.
-If you aim to invest in the best ETFs in India, consider how diversified the underlying holdings are and whether they align with your risk appetite and investment goals.
+If you want to consider the best ETF to invest in India, you can consider how diversified the underlying holdings are and whether they align with your risk appetite and investment goals.

 Tax Efficiency